cyccheung/avrTutorials/README.md

 Try reversing how the ribbon cable is connected to the Arduino.
 That is usually the fix although other connection issues are possible.

 2. Bootloader for Arduino
-Sometimes when you are debugging, it is convenient to switch back to Arduino just to make sure the hardware is working correctly.
-Once you have flashed an AVR C code to the Arduino, you will be unable to upload the code using the Arduino IDE.
-You will see a message like this:
 ```
 avrdude: stk500_recv(): programmer is not responding
 avrdude: stk500_getsync() attempt 1 of 10: not in sync: resp=0x77